“Enjoy the moment. Enjoy the moment and take it seriously. Understand that every decision you make affects the next thing that you do.”

 Thank you for taking the time to read this interview.
 If you enjoyed this post, you might also enjoy:

 • Jason Rowe discusses Buffalo Traditional Basketball, the Yale Cup and State Tournaments

-• Lasting lessons basketball taught me part one: An introduction
+• Lasting Lessons basketball taught me: An introduction

 If you’ve found value here and think it will benefit others, please share it and/or leave a comment.
-To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
+To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right-hand column in this post and throughout the site or add the link to RSS feed to your feedreader.
 Lastly, follow me on the Big Words Blog Site Facebook page, on Twitter at @BWArePowerful, and on Instagram at @anwaryusef76.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.